The Top Viruses Threatening Your Devices Today

 You might have heard the terms malware and viruses and assumed they are malicious software that strives to shut down systems.

 However, not all of them work that way.
 Some are less aggressive in their activity.
-Here are the different forms malicious software and top computer viruses that may take place and what they hope to achieve:
+Here are the different forms of malicious software and top computer viruses that may take place and what they hope to achieve:

 3. Polymorphic Viruses.
 Such viruses can change their appearance when they infect a new device, making signature-based detection of antiviruses might prove inadequate.